 Sure, a Bionic looks like it’s only a massive, industrial-styled phone, only like a favorite Transformer looked like zero other than a badass eighteen-wheeler.

 But a Droid Bionic can also change into a laptop, a desktop workstation, and other things that are decidedly un-phone-like.

 We’ve been watchful to see a finished chronicle of this phone given Motorola first showed off a Bionic in January.
 Though it was ostensible to launch months ago on Verizon’s 4G LTE network, Moto sent a phone behind to a sketch house for improvements (ostensibly to improved smoke-stack adult opposite HTC’s 4G LTE offering, a Thunderbolt).
-The phone came back as a connectivity savage with lots of discretionary marginal attachments, branch a Bionic into a inheritor of sorts to a Atrix, Motorola’s many new dual-core, peripheral-enhanced handheld.
+The phone came behind as a connectivity savage with lots of discretionary marginal attachments, branch a Bionic into a inheritor of sorts to a Atrix, Motorola’s many new dual-core, peripheral-enhanced handheld.